 She and a colleague, Sheila Torgan, tried about 7 renderings before they had a proof of concept.
 “It really works,” says Tyler of the device, a clear plastic cylinder that one shakes after the egg (and a little water) are added.

 The two decided the world needed the innovation — dubbed the Negg — and ran two Kickstarter campaigns to raise about $33,000 to manufacture 5,000 peelers at a U.S. factory in December 2016.
 The run actually cost $60,000, so Tyler was forced to dipped into savings to pay for it.
-But when the first Negg popped out of the equipment at the factory, “I just burst into tears,” Tyler recalls.
+When the first Negg popped out of the equipment at the factory, “I just burst into tears,” Tyler recalls — happy tears, of course.
 To see her idea come to life was “mind-blowing.”

 A Lucky Break